A Walking Safari Isn’t About the Animals

 Caution at Water Holes

 We slowed down as Truman gave us hand signals to wait.
-We were approaching a watering hole and it is here where things can get dicey.
+We were approaching a watering hole, and it was here where things could get dicey.
 He didn’t want to startle any animals at the watering hole.
 Truman slung his gun around and had it ready as we walked out of the bush and into the mud around the watering hole.

-Once again, my heart raced.
-More than anything I didn’t want to encounter a cape buffalo.
-I had heard cape buffalo were the meanest and their charges are deadly.
+Once again, my heart raced—more than anything, I didn’t want to encounter a cape buffalo.
+I had heard cape buffalo were the meanest, and their charges were deadly.
 The cape buffalo kills more people in Africa than any other mammal after hippos.
-It charges at approximately 56 kmh according to guide Rory Young
+It charges at approximately 56 km, according to guide Rory Young

 Please, please please no water buffalo I repeated in my head silently.

-Truman gave us the ‘all clear’ sign and we knew we were alone at the watering hole.
-We surveyed the area seeing a number of tracks checking how fresh they were and determining direction.
+Truman gave us the ‘all clear’ sign, and we knew we were alone in the watering hole.
+We surveyed the area, seeing a number of tracks, checking how fresh they were, and determining direction.

 Traversing Grasslands